Understanding the liabilities of a company director

-Being a company director brings great responsibility along with the chance to play an active role in the strategy and success of a business.
+Being a company director in 2023 brings great responsibility along with the chance to play an active role in the strategy and success of a business.
 Directors have a legal duty of care to the business and, while a limited liability company offers some protection, there remains the possibility of being personally sued.
-While insurances such as Management Liability can protect you should this arise, it’s important to understand what your liabilities as a company director are.
+While insurances such as Management Liability or D&O insurance can protect you should this arise, it’s important to understand what your liabilities as a company director are.

 Here, we’ll explore the circumstances in which directors can be held personally liable for legal issues.

 We’ve broken it down into the following sections so you can quickly find the information you need: